DivyaAlla22/DivyaAlla22/README.md

 ---

 ## 👩‍💻 About Me
-I am a front-end developer focused on creating clean, responsive, and user-friendly web interfaces.
+I am a front-end developer specializing in building clean, responsive, and user-focused web interfaces.
-I enjoy transforming ideas into visually appealing digital experiences using modern web technologies.
+I am actively preparing for opportunities where I can contribute to real-world projects, collaborate with teams, and continue improving my skills in modern web technologies like React, JavaScript, and responsive design.
+My goal is to grow as a developer and create digital experiences that are simple, elegant, and efficient.

 ---